Bernordh/Automatic-Digitizer/README.md

 # Keyboard Control

 To control my keyboard I made use of the "keyboard" library.
 It's a simple library, I didn't find any difficulty using it.<br/>

 <b> Example: </b>
 ```py
 keyboard.write("Hello, World!")
 ```
-Is this case the output is:
+<b>Is this case the output is:</b>
 ```py
 Hello, World!
 ```
-However, I wanted to write one letter at a time, just like an ordinary human does, so for that, I created a for with delay, to make typing look more "human"
+<b>However, I wanted to write one letter at a time, just like an ordinary human does, so for that, I created a for with delay, to make typing look more "human"</b>
 ```py
 for character in sentense:
   time.sleep(0.02)
   keyboard.write(character)
 ```
-With this my "writing' looks more human
+<b>With this my "writing' looks more human</b>

 # Take Screenshot